eskim03/summer-2024-meme-classification/README.md

-# Exploratory Data Analysis

 # Structure of the repository

-*The implementation of clip model is in the "custom_models" folder. *
+*The implementation of clip model for classification clip_class.py is in the "custom_models" folder. *

-*The trainer module "CLIP_Classifier2.py" and training note of the model is in the root folder.*
+*The trainer module "CLIP_Classifier.py" and training note of the model is in the root folder.*

 *The Datasets folder includes a sample of images and texts and the Dataset class in CLIP_Datasets.py*